KayWa7/gencg_h2501/readme.md

 My sketches and ideas will be published, as soon as I find out how.

 # Week 4 Journal by Kayleigh Waser

 This week, we yet again look at time as a topic.
-The first artworks that come to mind are - of course - Salvador Dalí with his melting clocks and a video installation I have spotted right next to the Paddington Station in London.
+The first artworks that come to mind are - of course - by Salvador Dalí with his melting clocks and a video installation I have spotted right next to the Paddington Station in London.
 It shows a man painting, erasing and repainting the minute hand on a regular train station's clock.
-A quick online search told me, that said installation is by Maarten Baas and a part of the series "Real Time Clock".
+A quick online search told me, that said installation is by Maarten Baas and part of the series "Real Time Clock".

+I, then went online again to research art pieces about time and its passage.
+During this brief search, I discovered an installation by Maya Lin, titled "Eclipsed Time".
+Exhibited in New York, a disk installed in the ceiling causes an eclipse in intervals, demonstrating the passage of time.

-For my project, I would like to incorporate lunar cycles as a representation of mine, ideally combine it with some sort of pendulum, like an old grandfather clock.
+For my project, I would like to incorporate lunar cycles as a representation of time, ideally combine it with some sort of pendulum, like an old grandfather clock.
+Another object to draw inspiration from would be sun dials, from those one may find in a garden to the ancient ones created by indigenous tribes such as the Aztecs.